 Many people think that just because someone looks “healthy” or “plump”, that there is no possible way on this planet they are suffering from an Eating Disorder.
 Trust me, this is such a wrong way of thinking.
 Anorexia and friends are MENTAL DISEASES – they have nothing to do with the size of your body, your weight, or the circumference of your thighs.
 I get the occasional “but you look healthy, your bum is round – you couldn’t possibly have an Eating Disorder” comment now and again.
 Please do not say that to anyone whom you know is suffering from self esteem issues or an eating disorder.
 Please, just do not – it sends them into a downward spiral all over again.

 As for my Eating Disorder, it’s still here.
 It’s still sat next to me as I type this.
 I didn’t really eat anything today.
 I had nothing but carrot sticks for the whole of yesterday.
-I go out to dinner with friends occasionally and unknowing to them, once I get home, I make sure I throw up as soon as I can.
-I have hardly been eating much of anything for the past week because of the emptiness, loneliness, confusion and loss I feel in my life, but I all I want to do is to let anyone else out there who is feeling this way that – YOU ARE NOT ALONE.
+I go out to dinner with friends occasionally and unknowing to them, once I get home, I may throw up, or I may choose to not eat anything the next day.
+I’m no beacon of recovery, I’m not a success story, all I want to do is to let anyone else out there who is feeling this way that – YOU ARE NOT ALONE.
 Work on these issues, and your eating disorder will not have as much control over you as you think it does.
 I know I’m being a hypocrite.
 I know.
 I know this because right now, I am aware that mine is creeping back into my life – it usually happens when I hit rock bottom.
 It happened when my beloved Grandmother died 3 years ago, and it’s happening again.
 I feel it, I feel the pleasure of seeing a little more of my hipbones in the morning, a little more rib.

 But you know what, I know this is wrong, and accepting that is is wrong is the first step to stopping it from happening again.
 And this is why I am writing this.
 I have never vocalized too much about my eating issues, but if I can help someone on this planet who is reading this, that is all I ask for really.
 I don’t want anyone to feel what I feel, I don’t want anyone to punish their bodies they way I did and still do.
 Some food blogger, huh?
 But hey, this is me being real, and this all I can get myself to say for now.
 I hope this helps you, I hope this helps someone you know, I hope writing this helps me.
 X